-We obtained information regarding the existing and proposed physical characteristics of the subject property mainly from a physical exterior inspection, public records, City of Menlo Park staff reports, and the building plans submitted for the proposed development.
-The most recent building plans that we reviewed were drawn by BDE Architecture and are dated May 6, 2020.
+We obtained information regarding the physical characteristics of the subject property mainly from a physical exterior inspection, public records, a City of Menlo Park staff report, LSA's initial study of the proposed project, and the building plans submitted for the proposed development.

-The subject property is currently developed with a one-story, concrete tilt-up building that contains roughly 15,000 square feet of floor area, according to the City.
-The property owner intends to demolish the existing improvements and redevelop the site.
+The subject property currently is developed with three one-story, concrete tilt-up buildings that in combination contain 102,212 square feet of floor area, according to a study by LSA.
+The prospective developer, who does not yet own any of the subject parcels, intends to demolish the existing improvements and redevelop the site.